CPS-research-group/CPS-NTU-Public/README.md

 # SafeML
 This repository contains the implementation used in the DESTION2021 paper: *Embedded Out-of-Distribution Detection on an Autonomous Robot Platform*.
+The data gathered during the experiments presented in the paper is available [here](https://researchdata.ntu.edu.sg/dataset.xhtml?persistentId=doi:10.21979/N9/FVVHNK).

 ## Quick Start
 This repo contains a Duckietown package used to perform experiments on the Safe ML project.
 Before you can run the project, you will have to install the required dependencies.